aaditeynair/termnames.nvim/README.md

 - Closes open terminal if called without arguments
 - Pass the name of a terminal to close that terminal

+#### TermRun

+- Run a command using the terminal name
+- Pass the terminal name as the first arg and the following args are taken as the command

 #### TermSave

 - Saves the terminal data and closes the terminal buffer